 VW and Rivian announced a strategic partnership to jointly develop new software-based vehicle platforms for both companies.
 VW will invest up to $5 billion in Rivian, forming a joint venture focused on developing E/E architecture.

-Today though, we’re analyzing this partnership from a product security prism – the economics of scale around software development, compliance, and SBOM management.
+Today though, we’re analyzing this partnership from a product security prism – the economics of scale around software development, compliance, and BOM management.
 Let’s dive in!

-A Software Bill of Materials (SBOM) is a comprehensive inventory of all software components used in a product, including open-source and proprietary code.
+A Software Bill of Materials (BOM) is a comprehensive inventory of all software components used in a product, including open-source and proprietary code.
 It provides a detailed map of the software supply chain, enabling better management of dependencies, vulnerabilities, and compliance.
-In automotive, the SBOM needs to cover the entire supply chain, for each brand, model, and trim level, multiplied by the number of markets.
-The primary building blocks of an SBOM include:
+In automotive, the BOM needs to cover the entire supply chain, for each brand, model, and trim level, multiplied by the number of markets.
+The primary building blocks of an BOM include:

 1. Component Name: The exact name of each software component.